PostHog/posthog.com/contents/handbook/strategy/overview.md

         * Makes PostHog incredibly sticky even if they move to a data warehouse
         * Our customers are already asking for it
       * How?
-        * Make imports and exports bulletproof, 1st class webhook destinations, build or integrate with key sources and destinations
+        * Make imports and exports bulletproof
+        * 1st class webhook destinations
+        * Build or integrate with key sources and destinations
   * **Non Goals:**
     * Build lots of new low-quality / partial features
     * Build everything a single enterprise customer wants just to close a deal

 ## Target customers for 2023

-We build for the **product-engineers** (full-stack engineers skewed towards the frontend) building the **most loved products** at **high-growth startups**.
+We build for the [product engineers](/blog/what-is-a-product-engineer) building the **most loved products** at **high-growth startups**.
 But it should be usable by everyone in the product team (engineers, PMs, designers).

 Example: PostHog anytime from their Series B to IPO